stfc/PSyclone/doc/user_guide/dynamo0p3.rst

 onto the underlying topology and, additionally, whether the data at a point is a vector.
-In Dynamo0.3 API the dimension of the basis function set for the scalar function spaces is 1 and for the vector function spaces is 3 (see the table in :ref:`dynamo0.3-stub-generation-rules` for dimensions of basis and differential basis functions).
+In Dynamo0.3 API the dimension of the basis function set for the scalar function spaces is 1 and for the vector function spaces is 3 (see the table in :ref:`dynamo0.3-stub-generation-rules` for the dimensions of basis and differential basis functions).

 Function spaces can share DoFs between cells in the horizontal, vertical or both directions.
 Depending on the function space and FEM order,